 What to do after a hurricane

-After a hurricane passes, returning to the disaster area or venturing outside your home can pose a unique set of dangers and challenges.
+After a hurricane passes, returning to the disaster area or venturing outdoors can pose a unique set of dangers and challenges, but there are things you can do to stay safe.

-Here are some safety tips to help protect you and your family after the storm.
+Here are some safety tips from officials to help protect you and your family after the storm.

 Stay out of floodwaters

-"Floodwater can contain many things that may harm health, including germs, dangerous chemicals, human and livestock waste, wild or stray animals, downed power lines, and other contaminants that can make you sick," the Centers for Disease Control and Prevention wrote in guidance published in 2019.
+"Floodwaters can contain many things that may harm health, including germs, dangerous chemicals, human and livestock waste, wild or stray animals, downed power lines and other contaminants that can make you sick," the Centers for Disease Control and Prevention (CDC) wrote in guidance published in 2019.

-Never drive through floodwaters.
+Never travel through floodwaters.
 Vehicles can be swept away or stall in the water.
 Remember the adage: Turn around.
 Don’t drown.

 Watch for power lines